mengxihe/Landing-page/README.md

 # Landing-page
-A landing page built with html and css.
+Built A landing page built with html and css.